Mansi242401/SQL-Ecommerce-data-analysis/Traffic_source_analysis.md

 From the above result, we observe that after the bid change on 2012-05-19, the session count is increased and is higher than previous weeks.
 However, for mobile sessions, the same is reducing.

+Here is a link to the [Tableau dashboard](https://public.tableau.com/app/profile/mansi.vermani7229/viz/SessionsbyDeviceType-weeklytrend/Dashboard3?publish=yes) presenting the sessions by device type on weekly basis.

 **5b) RE: Gsearch device level trends** <br> (Marketing Director's response)

 Date : June 19,2012 <br>